feconroses/Linux-Server-Configuration/README.md

 ## Information for the grader user

 i.
-The IP address and SSH port so your server can be accessed by the reviewer:
+The IP address and SSH port so the reviewer can access the server:
 IP: 206.189.173.114
 Port: 2241

 ii.
-The complete URL to your hosted web application:
+The complete URL to the hosted web application:
 URL: 206.189.173.114

 ## Selecting a server host

 Tried Amazon Lightsail out of curiosity but it didn't seem as intuitive as I would have expected.
-So, I prefered to use Digital Ocean which I was already familiar with and had a droplet running for my [personal blog](https://growthandtraction.com/) that I setted up with [Ghost](https://github.com/TryGhost/Ghost).
+So, I preferred to use Digital Ocean which I was already familiar with and had a droplet running for my [blog](https://growthandtraction.com/) that I set up with [Ghost](https://github.com/TryGhost/Ghost).

 ## Setting up the server